khederyy1997/Cisco-Exercises/README.md

+# Networking Exercises

+This repository documents my hands-on exercises in networking, focusing on Packet Tracer, OSI model, cabling, and security configurations.

+## Exercises

+### 1. First Exercise
+In this exercise, I got familiar with the Packet Tracer environment and devices like switches and routers.
+I implemented a network where two PCs are connected to two servers in another location.

+### 2. Second Exercise
-fisrt exercise : This exercise includes getting familiar with the Packet Tracer environment and devices like switches and routers.
-I have implemented a network where two PCs are connected to two servers in another location. second exercise : In this exercise, I have learned about the different types of cables, including UTP (both straight-through and crossover cables) and fiber optic cables.
-I have also learned about the transmitter and receiver pins in PCs, switches, routers, servers, and firewalls. third the fourth : These two exercises aimed to familiarize me with the OSI model.
-In the second exercise, I trained to configure some security configurations, such as setting up a password and a secret for a router and a switch.
+I learned about different types of network cables, including UTP (both straight-through and crossover) and fiber optic cables.
+Additionally, I studied the transmitter and receiver pins in PCs, switches, routers, servers, and firewalls.

+### 3. Third & Fourth Exercises
+These exercises focused on the OSI model.
+I configured security settings such as setting up passwords and secrets for routers and switches to enhance network security.